ntdt/tech-challenge/README.md

 - `make upload`: upload images to filestore EC2 instance

+- `make install_csi`: Install AWS EFS CSI driver for k8s cluster

 - `make run`: launch Jobs to process images

 - `make download`: download images processed to *result*

+- `make prepare_prometheus` then `make prometheus` to install Prometheus to ingest metrics from k8s cluster

+- `make dashboard` install k8s dashboard

+- `make logging` create the logging stack with EFK

+## Access to Prometheus

+Use kubectl to port forward the Prometheus console to your local machine.

+`kubectl --namespace=prometheus port-forward deploy/prometheus-server 9090`

+Point a web browser to http://localhost:9090 to view the Prometheus console.

+Choose a metric from the - *insert metric at cursor* menu, then choose *Execute*.
+Choose the *Graph* tab to show the metric over time.
+The following image shows `container_memory_usage_bytes` over time.

+## Access to Dashboard

+Use `make dashboard` to install Kubernetes Dashboard Web UI.

+Follow this guide to create a service account https://docs.aws.amazon.com/eks/latest/userguide/dashboard-tutorial.html and access to Dashboard

+## Logging with EFK stack

+Use `make logging` to provision EFK stack.

+Forward port 5601 for Kibana `kubectl port-forward kibana-866c457776-hlzqt 5601:5601 -n kube-logging` then access to http://localhost:5601